Poro 34B and the Blessing of Multilinguality: Introduction

 Multilingual training offers one obvious solution for increasing the amount of training data available, and a large number of multilingual transformer models have been introduced \citep[e.g.][]{conneau2020unsupervised,lin2022fewshot,lescao2022bloom,wei2023polylm}.
 However, despite the intuitive appeal of augmenting training data with texts in other natural languages, multilinguality is frequently seen as a negative -- commonly referred to as the \emph{curse of multilinguality} \citep{conneau2020unsupervised}.
 While there have been studies of the tradeoffs between monolingual and multilingual training \citep{fujinuma2022match,chang2023multilinguality} as well as efforts to enhance models specifically for multilinguality \citep{pfeiffer2022lifting} and to introduce additional language capabilities to existing models \citep{gogoulou2023continual,kew2023turning,zhao2024llama,ibrahim2024simple}, state-of-the-art generative models are still frequently trained near-exclusively on large languages such as English, with only limited efforts specifically focusing on optimizing performance for smaller languages.
-In this study, we explore how to lift data limitations to create state-of-the-art large generative models from scratch for smaller languages, drawing on the emerging understanding of how to make the most of limited data and turn multilinguality from a curse into a blessing.
-Some key lessons include 1) \textbf{limited multilinguality} instead of a large number of languages \citep{conneau2020unsupervised,chang2023multilinguality} 2) \textbf{matching scripts} (e.g. Latin) \citep{fujinuma2022match} and 3) \textbf{matching language families} \citep{pyysalo2021wikibert}, 4) incorporating a \textbf{cross-lingual signal} using translation pairs \citep{anil2023palm,wei2023polylm}, 5) \textbf{oversampling target language} data up to four epochs \citep{muennighoff2024scaling} and 6) augmenting natural language with \textbf{programming language data} \citep{madaan2022language}.
+In this study, we explore how to lift data limitations to create state-of-the-art large generative models from scratch for smaller languages, drawing on the understanding emerging in recent studies on how to make the most of limited data and assure that multilinguality is a blessing rather than a curse.
+Some key lessons from previous work include 1) \textbf{limited multilinguality} instead of a large number of languages \citep{conneau2020unsupervised,chang2023multilinguality} 2) \textbf{matching scripts} (e.g., Latin) \citep{fujinuma2022match} and 3) \textbf{matching language families} \citep{pyysalo2021wikibert}, 4) incorporating a \textbf{cross-lingual signal} using translation pairs \citep{anil2023palm,wei2023polylm}, 5) \textbf{oversampling target language} data up to four epochs \citep{muennighoff2024scaling} and 6) augmenting natural language with \textbf{programming language data} \citep{madaan2022language,aryabumi2024code}.